-When Anton leaves home care, his provider calculates the unspent home care amount as \$150 (before the exit amount is applied).
-The maximum exit amount that can be deducted by Anton's provider is \$150.
+When Anton leaves home care, his provider calculates the unspent home care amount they hold as \$150 (before the exit amount is applied).
+The maximum exit amount that can be deducted by Anton's provider from his provider held unspent funds is \$150.

-5.6 Your monthly statement
+4.6 Your monthly statement